 Any break in your skin, no matter how small, is an invitation for foreign matter to enter your body.
 Your body’s immune system generally does a great job fighting off these foreign invaders, but there are times when their numbers and strength are too strong, and an infection develops.
+In this blog post, we will teach you how to tell if you have a skin infection.
+Continue reading for more information.

 Given that the human skin is the largest organ, covering an average of 22 square feet for an average adult, we see our fair share of skin infections here at River Oaks ER in Houston.